andreracz/confluent-cloud-operator/README.md

 ### Step By Step

-Obviously the primordia step is check out this repo in your machine for execute the commnads.
+Obviously the primordial step is check out this repo in your machine to execute the commnads.

-1. Go for the path the operator, and run the command.
+1. Go for the path of the operator, and run the command.

 Always you make some update on the files ***_types.go** is an obligation run the instruction.